jyjulianwong/Turtle-Quant-1/docs/optimization-v1.1.0.md

 ### Miscellaneous

 - Removed unnecessary DataFrame copying operations as most Pandas operations are now implemented with Copy-on-Write (CoW) or an equivalent guarantee.
-- Removed DataFrame sorting operations and made assumption that all input data to strategies have already been sorted by `datetime`.
+- Removed DataFrame sorting operations by making the assumption that all input data to strategies have already been sorted by `datetime`.
+- Reduced the number of data points each strategy has to process for prediction by capping history length depending on each strategy's lookback requirements.